girder/girder/docs/migration-guide.rst

 installed (and uninstalled) using ``pip`` directly.
 For the client build, there is a new command, ``girder build``.
 Without any arguments this command will execute a production build of all installed plugins.
-Executing ``girder build --mode=development`` will build a *development* install of Girder's static assets as well as building targets only necessary when running testing.
+Executing ``girder build --dev`` will build a *development* install of Girder's static assets as well as building targets only necessary when running testing.

 The new build process works by generating a ``package.json`` file in ``girder/web_client``